Turkey rescues asylum seekers forced from Greek waters

 Published

-The Greek Coast Guard on Tuesday forced 18 asylum seekers into Turkish territorial waters off the southeastern coast, where they were rescued by Turkey.
+The Greek Coast Guard forced 26 asylum seekers Thursday into Turkish territorial waters off the Aegean coast, where they were rescued by Turkey.

-A Turkish Coast Guard team rescued the asylum seekers off the Datça district, in the Aegean, in the Muğla province, said the coast guard command.
+Ten Congolese, eight Syrian, six from the Central African Republic and two Afghans, including children were rescued from a rubber boat off the coast of Kuşadası district in Aydın province.

-The team rescued 18 asylum seekers from Palestine, Syria, and Iran, including women and children.
+Asylum-seekers told Turkish authorities they moved to Samos Island two days ago and were collected by the Greek coast guard who put them into a rubber boat and left in the sea.

 Turkey has been one of the main routes for asylum seekers wanting to reach Europe, especially since Syria's civil war started in 2011.

-Turkey hosts some 3.7 million Syrians, more than any other country in the world.
+Turkey hosts nearly 4 million Syrians, more than any other country in the world.